Best Bloggers DIY Project Tips and Tricks

 You’re never too old to learn a new trick, right?
-When it comes to DIY, even the smallest DIY tips can save lots of headaches, time, and money!
-When I put the word out on Facebook, some of the best DIY bloggers in the biz gave me their favorite tip to help you out!
+When it comes to DIY, even the smallest DIY project tips can save lots of headaches, time, and money!
+When I posted the word on Facebook, some of the best DIY bloggers in the business gave me their favorite tips to help you out!

 From The Space Between Blog—how to clean oil paint out of paintbrushes.

-Home Made by Carmona gives you the secrets to cutting in without using painter’s tape.
+Home Made by Carmona gives you DIY project tips for cutting in without using painter’s tape.

 Remodelaholic will show you how to get a great washed paint look with this color washing paint technique.